Acute Coronary Syndrome

 • head or facial trauma within 3 mo

-• cerebral vascular lesion
+• known cerebral vascular lesion

 • intracranial malignancy